arademaker/FreeLing-User-Manual/docs/language-classes.md

   };
 ```

-Since a large amount of useful information about the word is stored in the analysis it contains, the class <tt>analysis</tt> also offers methods to access its content:
+Since a large amount of useful information about the word is stored in the analysis it contains, the class ``analysis`` also offers methods to access its content:

 ```C++
 class analysis {